 - Basic Timing

 We can group all these aspects into one and simply say "The music made me do it" to explain why we might dance to a particular song in a particular way.

 In fact there's so much to Musicality that we need two workshops to cover it:

 The Music Made Me Do It - Part 1.
 Essential Musicality

 Okay, so you know plenty of moves but you can't seem to put them into my freestyle or they don't fit in with the music.
 Sound familiar?
 This workshop addresses more challenging aspects of freestyle and blending moves to make the whole dance more exciting.

 This workshop really gets to the essence of dancing.
-Yes guys, musicality is what the women really want when they dance with you!!
+Yes leaders, musicality is what the follows really want when they dance with you!!
 We'll cover tips and tricks to help you and your partner get the most out of every song.

 This is one of our Four Foundation Workshops.
 We recommend all dancers attend these workshops at least once during their time with us.
-In fact we think the content of each workshop is so important that dancers who have already attended one of these workshops can attend the same workshop again for free (regardless of whether previously they led or followed).
+In fact we think the content of each workshop is so important that dancers who have already attended one of these workshops can attend the same workshop again at a discounted rate (regardless of whether previously they led or followed).

 Modern Jive Timing

 A Small Difference Has a BIG Effect